Is a $150 Bird Feeder Worth it? Reviewing the Unique Droll Yankee Flipper

 • White-Breasted Nuthatches

 If you’re curious, I filled the feeder up using a big bag of Melody Select Bird seed I bought from Costco.
 It has a ton of different seed that seems to appeal to a lot of birds.
+It’s also affordable if you have a Costco membership.

 What I Dislike About the Droll Yankee Flipper Bird Feeder